tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 Some people have raised the concern that the preamble section (§1) is somewhat vague or too broad.
 This is deliberate, as it is meant as an introduction to identity federation in the general case.
 In some senses, the agreement could be read without it, as many of the SAFIRE-specific requirements are detailed later on.
 For instance, §1.2 describes the federation trust model; §6 codifies this as specific responsibilities for the various actors in SAFIRE.

 Thus if you have concerns with §1, please make sure that they're not already addressed later on in the document.

+# Tripartite relationship

+The phrase "tripartite trust relationship" in §1.2.1 has caused confusion among people who rightly point out that there are only two signatories to the Participation Agreement.
+However, this phrase doesn't directly refer to the Participation Agreement but rather the implicit relationships that are created by the multiplicity of bipartite agreements between participants and the Federation.
+Every participant knows and understands that other participants are bound by the same agreement they are, and this transparency fosters trust between parties who have not entered into an explicit agreement between themselves.

 # Loss of control